jart/lobstermacs/README.markdown

 Note that having a ~/.emacs file might override the starter kit loading, so if you've having trouble loading it, make sure that file is not present.

+### Quick Start Ubuntu

+This will get you set up with a nice happy GUI version of emacs:

+    $ sudo apt-get install emacs-snapshot emacs-snapshot-el ispell \
+                           js2-mode css-mode php-mode
+    $ git clone git://github.com/jart/emacs-starter-kit.git
+    $ emacs-snapshot --debug-init -q -l emacs-starter-kit/init.el

+You can press `F1` at any time to make the menu bar show up.

+Type `M-x package-list-packages` to see cool extra stuff you can install.

+### Important: How To Not Hurt Your Wrists Using Emacs

+People commonly choose editors like emacs and vi because they can edit code more efficiently by keeping their fingers on "home row" rather than constantly switching between the keyboard and mouse.

+By default on modern keyboards, emacs kind-bindings are very painful to type.
+If you want to get the most out of emacs and make your programming experience as happy as possible without getting carpal tunnel syndrome, you should strongly consider doing the following:

+1. Swap the caps lock and ctrl key!!!
+Emacs is simply no fun at all if you don't do this!
+Ubuntu and Mac OS X make this relatively easy.
+There is also a registry hack you can Google to do this on Windows.

+2. Pick something else to replace Ctrl-X.  The `j` key is a pretty good because you can stay on home row and the default key-binding for `C-j` isn't like super-important or anything.

+       ;; put this in your custom.el if you use QWERTY (global-set-key (kbd "C-j") ctl-x-map)

+   This little shortcut lets you type `C-j` instead of `C-x` automatically without having to rewrite every single key-binding.

+   If you use a Dvorak keyboard, the `u` key is an excellent choice!

+       ;; put this in "custom.el" this if you use Dvorak (global-set-key (kbd "C-u") ctl-x-map)

+   Also note that `custom.el` is in the `.gitignore` file so changes you make there won't be forced upon anyone else who might be cloning your repository.

+3. Consider using `C-h` instead of backspace.
+This isn't super important, but just help eliminate a little unnecessary reaching.

+       (global-set-key (kbd "C-h") 'delete-backward-char)
+       (global-set-key (kbd "M-h") 'backward-kill-word)
+       ;; GNU readline/Mac OS X have this by default:
+       (global-set-key (kbd "C-M-h") 'backward-kill-word)

+   If you're using emacs in a terminal, certain ones might put up a little bit of a fight.  on mac os there is actually an option to make `C-h` function as backspace.

 ## Structure